jimorc/design_guidelines/design_guidelines/design_for_extensibility.md

 One important aspect of designing a framework is making sure the extensibility of the framework has been carefully considered.
 This requires that you understand the costs and benefits associated with various extensibility mechanisms.
-This chapter helps you decide which of the extensibility mechanism - subclassing, events, virtual members, callbacks, and so on - can best meet the requirements of the framework.
+This chapter helps you decide which of the extensibility mechanisms - subclassing, events, virtual members, callbacks, and so on - can best meet the requirements of the framework.

 There are many ways to allow extensibility in frameworks.
 They range from less powerful and less costly to very